rust-lang/blog.rust-lang.org/posts/inside-rust/2019-12-03-governance-wg-meeting.md

 ---
 layout: post
-title: "2019-11-29 Governance Working Group Meeting"
+title: "Governance Working Group Update"
 author: Nell Shamrell-Harrington
 team: The Governance WG <https://github.com/rust-lang/wg-governance>
 ---

 Hello everyone!
-Last week the governance working group met.
+Two weeks ago the governance working group met.
 Here are the large issues we discussed and information on our next meeting.

+*Edit:* This post was prepared last week but was accidentally not merged.
+Apologies for the short notice about the topic of this week's meeting! --nikomatsakis

 ## Large Issues Discussed